enamourous/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL m/MATRICNUM [t/TAG]…​`

+* A member's `MATRICNUM` is unique and duplicate entries will not be allowed.

 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0)
 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com m/A01234567X t/friends t/owesMoney`
+* `add n/John Doe p/98765432 e/johnd@example.com m/A0123456X t/friends t/owesMoney`
 * `add n/Jane Doe p/98765432 e/janed@example.com m/A0987632Y t/member t/overdue`

+---

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+* Shows a list of all persons in the address book.
+* Any argument will be disregarded in the command and will return an error.

 Format: `list`

 ---
+### View member(s): `view`

+View details of a member in Treasura.

+Format: `view INDEX`

+* Displays a summary of details of the member at the specified `INDEX`.
+This includes: Name, Phone Number, Email address, Matriculation Number, Tags, Archive status.
+* For payments, use `viewpayment`

+---

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in Treasura.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [m/MATRIC] [t/TAG]…​`